 Become a business owner

-Once you’ve learned what it takes to become a business owner and has created an excellent plan for how this could be achieved, the possibilities are endless.
+Once you’ve learned what it takes to become a business owner and have created an excellent plan for how this could be achieved, the possibilities are endless.

 Whether it’s creating your product or even building something from the ground up, becoming a business owner can be extremely rewarding and help you accomplish goals quickly.